duyphuong5126/Comment/README.md

 ## Done items
 Features:
-* User can input comments using the text input component.
+* Users can input comments using the text input component.
 Every comment will show up on a list.
-* App will extract links and mentions from every comment and add them to that list.
+* The app will extract links and mentions from every comment and add them to that list.
 * Use `CommentInfoExtractor` as a library to extract links and mentions from comments.

 ## Architecture & Techniques